Code-Institute-Submissions/JMuckian94-MSP2-Gaming-Trivia-Browser-Game_OctResub/README.md

 # VGame Trivia

 ## Project Objective
 To create a browser based trivia game that challanges the users knowledge of video games, keeps record of the score, and is responsive on all media viewport widths.
-This game should be attractive to look at, easy to navigate, simple to control, and of course fun to play.
+This game should be attractive to look at, easy to navigate, simple to control, and challenging but fun to play.
 The browser game will be built using HTML, CSS, and Javascript code.
 This project will also make use of the opentdb.com API and Bootstrap framework.

 ## Table of Contents
 - [VGame Trivia](#VGame-trivia)